sagemath/trac_to_gh/Issue 1554.md

 # Issue 1554: calculus -- issues with calling symbolic expressions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1554

 Original creator: was